 The value for the string called app_name is Custom Toolbar.
 Change this to something else, anything you like.

 Now go back to your activity_main.xml file.
 Click on your toolbar to select it.
-In the properties area on the right, scroll down and click on View all properties.
+In the Properties area on the right for older versions of Android Studio, scroll down and click on View all properties.
+For later versions, expand the All Attributes item.
 From the new list of properties, locate the title property.
 Click the Pick a Resource button:

 From the Resources dialogue box, select your app_name string: